fingerskier/manthra/README.md

 # Manthra

+Never appeal to a man's better nature, he may not have one.

 A civilization which leaves so large a number of its participants unsatisfied and drives them into revolt neither has nor deserves the prospect of a lasting existence.
   Sigmund Freud